jEnbuska/none-dux/README.md

 Direction of the flow is reversed compared to React.Component:

-When ever a child generates a new state, it's parent and grand parents... will generated to new state as well and the Provider gets notified.
+When ever a child generates a new state, it's parent and grand parents... will generated to new state, upto until Provider gets notified.

 import